aboutcoders/job-bundle/Resources/docs/validation.md

 The AbcJobBundle uses the [Symfony Validation Component](http://symfony.com/doc/current/validation.html).
 Validation happens inside the [job manager](./job-management.md) whenever a job is added or updated.
 Besides that the validator is also used inside the controllers that provide the [REST API](./rest-api.md) in order to validate query parameters.

 The bundle defines a set of constraints to validate a job.
 However jobs are invoked with parameters and these are specific for every job.
-Job parameters that are classes are validates implicitly provided that constraints are defined for this class.
-In order to validate other types of parameters such as numbers or strings or in order to define that a parameters is required you have to define a constraint provider.
+Job parameters that are classes are validated implicitly provided that constraints are defined for this class.
+In order to validate other types of parameters such as numbers, strings or arrays or in order to define that a parameters is required you have to define a constraint provider.

 ## Creating a Constraint Provider

-To create a constraint provider it needs to implement the  interface [ConstraintProviderInterface](../../Validator/ConstraintProviderInterface.php).
-The constraint provider gives you an opportunity to define validation constraints for the parameters of a custom job.
+A constraint provider needs to implement the  interface [ConstraintProviderInterface](../../Validator/ConstraintProviderInterface.php).
+The constraint provider gives you an opportunity to define validation constraints for the parameters of custom jobs.

 ```php
 namespace AppBundle\Validation\Job;